 Available globally this month (price TBD), it will be available from 73 inches and 2K resolution to this 292-inch behemoth.
+(Wondering what size room that will fit in?
+Check out our guide "What size TV do I need?")
 The device’s thickness is only 30 millimeters and has zero bezel: the image ends right at the edge.

 That’s precisely the most impressive aspect of the TV.
 At last, Samsung has been able to allegedly match the large-format LG OLED displays with this new technology.
 Until now, LG was the only manufacturer who could offer an infinite contrast ratio thanks to the self-emitting light nature of OLED: every pixel produces its light without the need of any backlight.
 The result is that — while any other TV have grayish blacks and comparatively washed out color thanks to the lamps being the LCD panel — OLED can offer true pure blacks.

 MicroLED technology offers self-emitting light diodes, too.

 Samsung alleges that this beast has a 100,000-hour lifetime.
 By comparison, LG claims that its TVs can last 30,000 hours — about 10 years if you watch TV about eight hours a day.
 Also, OLED can get burn-in images permanently imprinted on its surface if you leave the same image on for a long time.
 In theory, MicroLED doesn’t have this problem.